ggkarthik/microservices-demo-app/CI_CD_FIXES.md

 4. Check repository settings for GitHub Actions and package permissions
 5. Set up branch protection rules to require CI checks to pass before merging
 6. Create documentation for the CI/CD pipeline and how to use it
+7. Fix the build issues in the microservices (cartservice, shippingservice, frontend) in separate PRs